googleapis/python-aiplatform/README.rst

       pipeline_root=pipeline_root,
   )

-  # Submit the Pipeline to Vertex AI
+  # Submit the Pipeline to Gemini Enterprise Agent Platform
   pl.submit(
     # Email address of service account to use for the pipeline run
     # You must have iam.serviceAccounts.actAs permission on the service account to use it